Miguel Cabrera Player Props: Tigers vs. Marlins

-On Saturday, Miguel Cabrera (.226 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the Miami Marlins, whose starting pitcher will be Johnny Cueto.
-First pitch is at 4:10 PM ET.
+Miguel Cabrera -- 2-for-4 with a double in his last game -- will be in action for the Detroit Tigers against the Miami Marlins, with Jesus Luzardo on the hill, on July 30 at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Marlins.
+In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Marlins.

 Miguel Cabrera Game Info & Props vs. the Marlins